-Using a humidifier can be a great way to bring relief to allergies.
+Using a humidifier can be a great way to bring relief to asthma and allergies.
 Much like a lotion does to human skin, a humidifier moisturizes the air, adding humidity to the otherwise dry air.

 We can feel humidity on our skin and when we breathe.
 Too much humidity and we feel stuffy, too little and we feel parched.
 Given the right circumstance, humidifiers are the perfect way to soothe allergies in both babies and adults.